yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_postgresql_user.html.markdown

   - 3: "mod"
   - 4: "all"

+* `pool_mode` - Mode that the connection pooler is working in with specified user.
+One of:
+  - 0: "session"
+  - 1: "transaction"
+  - 2: "statement"

 * `prepared_statements_pooling` - This setting allows user to use prepared statements with transaction pooling.
 Boolean.

 * `catchup_timeout` - The connection pooler setting.
 It determines the maximum allowed replication lag (in seconds).
 Pooler will reject connections to the replica with a lag above this threshold.
 Default value is 0, which disables this feature.
 Integer.